8 Ways To Save Your Android Battery Life Forever

 2. Activate battery saving mode

 Android included battery-saving mode from Android 5.0 lollipop.
-To activate the battery saving mode go to “Settings >> Battery” you will see the battery saving mode option.
+To activate the battery saving mode go to “Settings >> Battery” You will see the battery saving mode option.

-If your Android version does not have a factory battery-saving mode, you can go to Google Play Store and download any battery-saving mode app that has a good rating.
+If your Android version does not have a factory battery-saving mode, you can go to the Google Play Store and download any battery-saving mode app that has a good rating.

 The issue of saving mode is that in most cases, it limits background data and reduces the screen contrast.